When it comes to marriage infidelity, finding out that your husband cheated causes intense emotional distress.

 He will acknowledge what he has done, he will cut off contact with the other woman, and he will do what needs to be done to rebuild the trust and ensure the marriage will survive.

 Let’s take a look at the signs that your husband is showing real remorse.

 1. The husband will take full responsibility.
 This means that he will bear the brunt of the fault, since it was their choice to cheat, and will choose to be accountable for their actions.
 They will do what is necessary to help you move forward, by offering reassurances and answering all of your questions honestly with real answers.

 He will take on the full responsibility for the fallout and will show shame.

 2. He will be patient with you and understanding.
-Repairing a relationship after infidelity will take a long time if it becomes repaired at all.
+Repairing a marriage after an affair will take a long time if it becomes repaired at all.
 He won’t tell you to “get over it” but instead tell you that he is there for you.
 He will listen to you and absorb the pain that you let out.

 3. He will be completely honest with you.
 He won’t give you useless lies like, they were a friend, or that the other person needed them.
-Instead, he will give truthful, consistent answers that are never “I don’t know”.
+Instead, he will give truthful, consistent answers when asked about the affair details and that are never “I don’t know”.
 If he does not know the answers, he will work hard to figure them out.

 4. He will take the initiative required to move forward.
 This could include heading to counseling, reading relationship books, or putting an intense effort into you.
-Either way, he will never need to be begged to do the work.
+Either way, he will never need to be begged to do the work involved in surviving infidelity.

 5. He will have humility.
 Meaning that he will not lead with relationship grievances.
 If your husband leads with entitlement and privilege, like “the problems in our relationship made me look elsewhere” or chooses to have dismissive anger, or argues with “false equivalencies” like “you suck just as much as me”, then he is not remorseful.